-- Inform home owners of proper parking and road maintenance to reinforce proper housekeeping. - Restrict parking in areas to be swept prior to and during sweeping using regulations as necessary.

-- Ensure that designated parking areas and driveways are clean and clear of debris and sediments. - b.
-Hand sweep sections of gutters and driveways if soil and debris accumulate. - c.
-Pick-up litter as required to keep parking and roadway areas clean and orderly.

 - a.
+Inform employees and tenants of proper parking and road maintenance to reinforce proper housekeeping. - b.
+Restrict parking in areas to be swept prior to and during sweeping using regulations as necessary.

+- a.
+Ensure that designated parking areas and drive aisles are clean and clear of debris and sediments. - b.
+Hand sweep sections of gutters in parking areas if soil and debris accumulate. - c.
+Pick-up litter as required to keep parking areas clean and orderly.

-Dispose of debris and other materials removed from driveways and parking areas properly.
-Proper disposal of debris and other materials includes placing said materials in the designated receptacles provided on site.
+- a.
+Dispose of debris and other materials removed from drive aisles and parking areas properly.
+Proper disposal of debris and other materials includes placing said materials in the designated dumpsters provided on site.
 Materials such as oil, batteries, and other hazardous waste must be disposed of at a hazardous waste facility.
 (Many local auto parts stores will dispose of used oil and vehicle batteries.) - b.
 Do not store waste in locations where storm water could transport fines or liquids into the storm drain system.

 a.
-Document completed cleanup activities in "SWMP Inspection Report".
+Document completed cleanup activities in "SMP Inspection Report".

+a.
+Roadways should be swept once every three months and more frequently if inspections deem it necessary.
+Fall months will require street sweeping a minimum of once a month to prevent plant foliage from entering the storm drain system.

+b.
+Parking areas should be swept when inspections deem it necessary.

 - a.
-Streets should be swept once every two months and more frequently if inspections deem it necessary.
-Fall months will require street sweeping a minimum of once a month to prevent plant foliage from entering the storm drain system. - b.
-Parking areas should be swept monthly or when inspections deem it necessary.

-- a.
 Inspections should occur once a month.
-Fall months will require a weekly inspection to ensure no plant foliage is in danger of entering or blocking the storm drain system. - Inspections should identify any debris, trash or sediment on roadways and parking areas. - c.
+Fall months will require a weekly inspection to ensure no plant foliage is in danger of entering or blocking the storm drain system. - b.
+Inspections should identify any debris, trash or sediment on roadways and parking areas. - c.
 Use inspections to ensure all SOPs are being followed. - d.
 Use inspection results to alter maintenance frequency if necessary.